Inside the Afghan evacuation: rogue flights, crowded tents, hope and chaos

 She described being sandwiched between security forces at all times while Afghan security forces swung sticks studded with nails at the crowd.
 Afghan guards frequently deployed flash-bang grenades and tear gas to try to disperse the crush of people.
 Both State Department officials described the events in Kabul in separate briefings to journalists but were not allowed to be identified under ground rules set by press officers.

-As many as 30 unaccompanied children showed up at her gate each day, and were taken to a secure compound as officials sought to find their parents, before they were flown to Qatar, often alone.
+As many as 30 unaccompanied children showed up at her gate each day, and were taken to a secure compound as officials sought to find their parents before they were flown to Qatar, often alone.

 “You couldn’t leave them there,” she said, recalling one boy, around 13 years old, who had blood all over his clothes.
 Someone in the crowd had been killed right in front of him, he told the U.S. official.